andra-putra/fedora-copland/README.md

 ### Japanese IME
 Uses:
 - [Ibus-Anthy](https://github.com/ibus/ibus-anthy/)
-    - Fedora comes with this as default JP input out of the box, but in case doesn't work, I followed [this guide](https://yasuhira-tanuki.com/linux-ibus-anthy/) for my PopOS install.
+    - Fedora comes with this as default JP input out of the box, but in case it doesn't, I followed [this guide](https://yasuhira-tanuki.com/linux-ibus-anthy/) for my PopOS install.

-Keyboard shortcuts:
-Mostly default other than these three.
+Keyboard shortcuts (rest is default other than these three):
 | Command   | Shortcut    |
 |--------------- | --------------- |
 | on_off   | alt+grave   |